meizabel/documentation/concepts.md

 **Command Bus** is responsible to routing the command to its handler.
 Unlike Command Handler it does not change business model or produce events.

-**Command Handler** receives and validates commands, executes the required actions, Command Handler changes the state of the business model and produces corresponding events and writes it to the Event Store.
+**Command Handler** receives and validates commands, executes the required actions.
+Command Handler changes the state of the business model and produces corresponding events, which are then written to the Event Store.
 It also writes status to Command Store.

 **Command Store**